MechanicalRabbit/FunSQL.jl/test/nodes.md

 # SQL Nodes

     using FunSQL:
-        As, Call, From, Get, Literal, SQLTable, Select, Where, render, resolve
+        As, Call, From, Get, Literal, SQLNode, SQLTable, Select, Where, render, resolve

 We start with specifying the database model.